PierceRodriguez1/turingMachine/myTM/README.md

 part of this project was figuring out the layout of the files since they had been given in the previous so we tried to base our project layout off those and keep them similar.
 This helped improve our agile development that has been getting preached in mutiple classes.
 We had to consider the classes and how they interacted together.
-Especially since we tried to keep using a Hashmap originally like the previous projects but in developement decided to change to an ArrayList to make the turing machine run faster.
+Especially since we tried to keep using a LinkedList originally like the previous projects but in developement decided to change to an ArrayList to make the turing machine run faster.

 We had a couple print statements in our actual simulation that we had printing through each iteration to see